ZhongxuanWang/Character-Artist/README.md

 *************
 **Materials**
 *************
-Oviax is mostly an independent project.
+SharpStrGrapher is mostly an independent project.
 However, it's inevitable that certain difficulties may be encountered.
 Thus, I used some materials online and codes to feed myself.
 Also, it's a good thing to share what I learnt to you and you will get a chance to learn them as well.
 Those are some materials that I used in order to finish the project.
 I made some relatively big modifications in order to fit the need.
 Some links will not be explained since their path is clear already.<br>
 http://paulbourke.net/dataformats/asciiart/<br>
 https://www.mkyong.com/java/convert-png-to-jpeg-image-file-in-java/<br>